Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I think that's sort of covers everything from the day.
 It was just another usual day.</sub>

 <sub>Or actually before I go, there are 2 quotes that stuck me from the book.
-The first one is a one-line from *Abraham Lincoln*</sub>
+The first one is a one-liner from *Abraham Lincoln*</sub>

 ><sub>This shall too pass!</sub>